-Adjustable Electronic Load, capable of 180Watts to 240Watts Power DissipationDesigned by FiveFish Audio, Ships from United States of America
+Adjustable Electronic Load, capable of 180Watts to 240Watts Power DissipationDesigned by FiveFish Audio in United States of America

 NOTE: You are purchasing a PCB only.
 Some assembly required.
 Additional parts required.
 Photo shown is the finished product after successful assembly following our instructions guide.
 I needed an e...Read More…